Jack Kernan

 Year: Sophomore

-Areas of Study: Engineering (undeclared)
+Areas of Study: Earth and Environmental Sciences

 Leo Parikshak